Chilanga (Lusaka), Zambia

 Chilanga is a township located 20 km south of Zambia's capital city, Lusaka.
-It is situated midway between Lusaka and Kafue on the Great North Road.
+It is situated midway between Lusaka and Kafue on the T2 road.

 Notable features

 Chilanga is home to a major Lafarge cement plant, known as Chilanga Cement, which dominates the skyline of the area.
 Chilanga is also home to Baobab College, Mount Makulu Research Station, the headquarters of the Zambia Agricultural Research Institute, Eureka Camping Park, Munda Wanga Environmental Park, KnowledgeBeat, and Sandy's Creations Garden Centre.

 History and geography

 Like most Zambian towns, Chilanga was historically a colonial settlement and the home of European expatriates.
 After Zambia gained independence from the United Kingdom in 1964, most white settlers left, and local residents took over the land.
 By the beginning of the 1980s, almost all of Chilanga was resettled by African Zambians.
-Before 2011, Chilanga was a suburb and constituency of Kafue District (although it was widely known as being part of Lusaka).
+Before 2011, Chilanga was a part of Kafue District (although it was widely known as being part of Lusaka).
 In 2011, the president of Zambia, Michael Sata, made Chilanga its own town and district.
 Chilanga District covers the area separating Lusaka from Shibuyunji District as well as the area in between Lusaka and Kafue along the Great North Road, where the town centre is located.